The-Ronin-Project/ronin-product-common/product-spring-modules/product-spring-launchdarkly/README.md

 ronin:
   product:
     launch-darkly:
-      client-sdk-key: ${LAUNCH_DARKLY_SDK_KEY}                    # Secret LDClient SDK key for the current environment, if missing will use testClient
+      client-sdk-key: ${LAUNCH_DARKLY_SDK_KEY}                    # Secret LDClient SDK key for the current environment, if missing or set to false will use testClient
       offline: ${LAUNCH_DARKLY_OFFLINE:false}                     # Optional: set offline mode if you don't want to send events to the client.
 All flag values will return default.
       diagnosticOptOut: ${LAUNCH_DARKLY_DIAGNOSTIC_OPT_OUT:true}  # Optional: only set to false if you want to share metrics with LaunchDarkly
 ```